thefranciscook/jekyll-now/_posts/2018-01-01-2018-Super-Delivery.md

 cta: {label: "Website", link: "http://investor.superdelivery.ai"}
 ---

-🏢 SuperDelivery.ai, a team of veteran professionals with 10+ years in the world of global finance / US startups / IoT product companies.
+🏢 SuperDelivery.ai, a *team of veteran professionals with 10+ years experience* in the world of global finance / US startups / IoT product companies.

-⚡ The founders discovered a need, had a strong sense of a tech solution and needed help in developing it into a complete service concept.
+⚡ The founders discovered a need, had a strong sense of a tech solution and needed *advice in developing it into a complete service concept*.

-💡 Together with the founders we designed a series of research activities , workshops, offsites and prototyping rounds to validate the need and develop a shared vision.
+💡 Together with the founders we designed a series of research activities, workshops, offsites and prototyping rounds to *validate the need and develop a shared vision*.

 ✌️ Meeting with reality, the concept changed dramatically several times, and finally a strong shared vision emerged.
 This enabled the team to move forward with their patents and investor pitches.